United Kingdom (London)

 “We call this human-centred manufacturing”, says Simon Johnson, one half of the life-and-business-partners behind Pattern Project, alongside Shruti Grover.
 “We are thinking about how we can manufacture in the UK and have clothes made locally, and how can we make it a really enjoyable experience, not just automated and low wage-paying”.
 The duo’s vision is an alternative to mass produced fashion, in which sewers – from novices to skilled seamstresses – can enjoy the fast-track satisfaction of crafting their own clothing.

 After watching The Great British Sewing Bee TV programme, Shruti – who grew up in India where it was common to have clothing made by a local tailor – was inspired to start sewing: but she was surprised by how challenging it was.
 “There’s a lot of work laying out patterns and cutting fabric; it’s difficult for a beginner to get into”, she reflects.
-By combining her and Simon’s skills in both human- and tech-centred design (through their consultancy, HetCo, they work with the likes of Wellcome Trust, Doctors Without Borders and the BBC), they set themselves the goal of designing a process that would allow anyone to complete a garment in fewer hours – and for less investment – than is typical.
+By combining her and Simon’s skills in both human- and tech-centred design (through their consultancy, HetCo, based at Makerversity in London, they work with the likes of Wellcome Trust, Doctors Without Borders and the BBC), they set themselves the goal of designing a process that would allow anyone to complete a garment in fewer hours – and for less investment – than is typical.

 The approach is to provide pre-marked and cut fabric that can be easily constructed at home with IKEA-like instructions and tutorial videos.
 And the aim is to reduce the average time taken to create a dress, from choosing the fabric to cutting the pattern out and sewing, from eight hours to a two or three hour process.